WOF-Softwares/Docura/README.md

 [Cancel]
 ```

+**Why this matters:**
+- ✅ **Typora:** Silently creates multiple windows (no choice!)
+- ✅ **Docura:** Respects YOUR preference (you decide!)
+- ✅ **Result:** Better UX through user control! 🎯

+**Technical Excellence:**
+- Multi-window support with Tauri's strict security model (harder than Electron!)
+- Each window respects tiling WM settings automatically
+- Full file operations in every window
+- Proper permissions architecture

-**Like Chrome, VS Code, and Sublime!** But lighter! 💪
+**Like Chrome, VS Code, and Sublime - but LIGHTER and more RESPECTFUL!** 💪

-**Note:** Multi-window support with proper permissions was tricky to implement in Tauri's security model (unlike Electron's permissive approach), but we figured it out!
-Each window respects tiling WM settings and has full access to file operations. 🔒✨

 ---